steqeq/0000/docs/how-to/fine-tuning-llms/profiling-and-debugging.rst

    Omniperf memory chat analysis panel.

-Basically, Omniperf provides details about hardware activity for a particular GPU kernel.
-It also supports both a web-based GUI or command-line analyzer, depending on the your preference.
+In brief, Omniperf provides details about hardware activity for a particular GPU kernel.
+It also supports both a web-based GUI or command-line analyzer, depending on your preference.

 .. _fine-tuning-llms-profiling-omnitrace: